-A lung transplant replaced diseased and damaged lung with healthy lung from a donor.
+A lung transplant removes a diseased or damaged lung and replaces it with a healthy one from a donor.
 One or both lungs may be replaced.

 Reasons for Procedure

-- End-stage chronic obstructive pulmonary disease (COPD), which includes chronic bronchitis and emphysema
+- Chronic obstructive pulmonary disease (COPD), which includes chronic bronchitis and emphysema

 - Cystic fibrosis

 - Pulmonary hypertension

 - Pulmonary fibrosis

 |Normal vs. Emphysemic Lung|

 |Copyright © 2002 Nucleus Communications, Inc. All rights reserved.|